 Venture Round in 2019

-Breakpoint Therapeutics GmbH, located in Hamburg, Germany, specializes in the discovery and development of innovative anti-cancer drugs.
-The company focuses on targeting the DNA damage response (DDR) in cancer cells, specifically aiming to disrupt pathways related to DNA repair and replication stress tolerance.
-By doing so, Breakpoint Therapeutics seeks to advance first-in-class oncology drugs that not only complement existing treatments, such as PARP inhibitors, but also address the challenge of therapy-resistant cancers.
-Through its research and development efforts, the company aspires to enhance treatment options for patients facing difficult-to-treat cancer types.
+Breakpoint Therapeutics GmbH, based in Hamburg, Germany, is dedicated to the discovery and development of innovative anti-cancer drugs.
+The company focuses on targeting the DNA damage response (DDR) in cancer cells, aiming to create first-in-class oncology drugs that disrupt DNA repair mechanisms and replication stress tolerance pathways.
+By developing therapeutics that complement existing treatments, such as PARP inhibitors, Breakpoint Therapeutics seeks to address the challenges posed by therapy-resistant cancers, ultimately striving to improve patient outcomes in oncology.

 Yukin Therapeutics